byterubpay/byterub-site/_i18n/zh-tw/resources/developer-guides/wallet-rpc.md

 Outputs:

 * *balance* - unsigned int; The total balance of the current monero-wallet-rpc in session.
-* *unlocked_balance* - unsigned int; Unlocked funds are those funds that are sufficiently deep enough in the Monero blockchain to be considered safe to spend.
+* *unlocked_balance* - unsigned int; Unlocked funds are those funds that are sufficiently deep enough in the ByteRub blockchain to be considered safe to spend.
 * *multisig_import_needed* - boolean; True if importing multisig data is needed for returning a correct balance.
 * *per_subaddress* - array of subaddress information; Balance information for each subaddress in an account.
   * *address_index* - unsigned int; Index of the subaddress in the account.